senesis/sandbox/libIGCM_guide.md

 ### Settings:

-Computing a C-ESM-EP atlas is triggered using parameter 'Cesmep' in section Post of the config.card, which can be set to :
+Computing a C-ESM-EP atlas is triggered using parameter `Cesmep` in section Post of the config.card, which can be set to :

 -   TRUE, or \<nyears\>Y, for using the most efficient output type